Thinkwise/docs/docs/sf/themes.md

 ![](../assets/sf/image232.png)

-Figure 177: Bar above the ribbon of the application
+*Bar above the ribbon of the application*

 ### Components